marcelbaklouti/domain-info-fetcher/README.md

 ## Error Handling

-The package provides specific error messages for different failure scenarios:
+The package provides specific error messages for different failure scenarios with helpful suggestions for troubleshooting:

 ```typescript
 import { fetchDomainInfo } from "domain-info-fetcher";